GrantJamesPowell/elixir_conf_example_1/README.md

 Read the [docs](https://hexdocs.pm/gen_stage/ConsumerSupervisor.html) for consumer supervisor

-Implement the genstage consumers as a consumer supervisor with a concurrency that can be controlled via the `config/config.exs`
+Implement the GenStage consumers as a consumer supervisor with a concurrency that can be controlled via the `config/config.exs`